 Eldar Rubinov has a bachelor’s degree in Geomatics from the University of Melbourne.
 He worked as a hydrographic surveyor for a number of years before coming back to complete a PhD in high precision GNSS at the University of Melbourne.
 He then worked as a GNSS specialist for a Melbourne-based company (ThinkSpatial) where he was involved in developing a high-precision monitoring service based on Bernese software.
 Eldar also ran his own business in his native Azerbaijan.
 In 2014 he was involved in UAV demonstrations in Rwanda and Kenya as a part of the its4land project and helped organise a GNSS workshop in Ghana.
 He is currently working as a Technical Manager on the Australian and New Zealand SBAS testbed.

-Clement Ogaja has a PhD in Geomatics Engineering (GNSS, Geodesy) from the University of New South Wales (UNSW), Sydney, Australia; holds a BSc (First Class Honours) in Surveying from University of Nairobi, and has worked in various capacities as a GNSS specialist, professor, researcher and geodesist in the United States, Australia, and Kenya.
+Clement Ogaja has a PhD in Geomatics Engineering (GNSS, Geodesy) from UNSW, Sydney, Australia; BSc (First Class) in Surveying from University of Nairobi, and has worked in various capacities as a GNSS specialist, professor, researcher and geodesist in the United States, Australia, and Kenya.
 He is author and co-author of several research papers and articles published in journals and conference proceedings, as well as author of two books on GPS and geomatics.
 He has served as a technical reviewer of several journals, as a member of Editorial Board of the Journal of Surveying Engineering, academic committees, and conference organising committees such as during the IAG (International Association of Geodesy) Symposium, Cairns, Australia, 22– 26 August, 2005.
 Clement’s primary interests are in promoting the applications of technology such as GNSS and geodetic science to solving engineering and societal problems.